 2) The extensive meaning embedded in the corporate structure is lost due to this transformation.

-3) Relationships in between pieces of information that existed in the corporate system are lost as well.
+3) Relationships between pieces of information that existed in the corporate system are lost as well.

-This loss of structure is maybe not very dramatic at this stage of the blogosphere where only a fraction of corporate information systems are tunnelled via RSS.
-If this practice will be adopted widely then a restructuring behaviour on the other end will and should emerge.
-The transformation between the structured content into plain text and then again into a structured format on the end (It can be a different level of restructuring that will be controlled by the publisher) can be implemented using many methods.
-One of the methods can be an a mapping of fields that will be part of the XML content and will be re-interpreted on the other end.
+This loss of structure is maybe not very dramatic at this stage of the blogosphere where only a fraction of corporate information systems is tunneled via RSS.
+If this practice will be adopted widely then a restructuring behavior on the other end will and should emerge.
+The transformation between the structured content into plain text and then again into a structured format in the end (It can be a different level of restructuring that will be controlled by the publisher) can be implemented using many methods.
+One of the methods can be a mapping of fields that will be part of the XML content and will be re-interpreted on the other end.